naterex23/RAPID_Perfusion_Processing/README.md

 All code should be executable with functions included in standard python libraries without modification.

-A link to any associated publications will be added when available.

 Note that this code takes generic RAPID output files (in their raw ".dcm" form), similar to below:

 ![image (4)](https://user-images.githubusercontent.com/58052594/214413819-c18dd66a-513e-427d-9583-19c48c817cb6.png)